Brijesh59/os/Unit4/README.md

 Video Link - <a href="https://www.youtube.com/watch?v=LWPMnCNd1q8">https://www.youtube.com/watch?v=LWPMnCNd1q8</a> <br />
 Notes Link - <a href="https://www.geeksforgeeks.org/file-allocation-methods/">https://www.geeksforgeeks.org/file-allocation-methods/</a>

-#NOTE - Take a look at First Fit, Best Fit and Worst Fit in the video.
+#NOTE - Take a look at <u>First Fit</u>, Best Fit and Worst Fit in the video.
 That is part of the Syllabus.